MicrosoftDocs/EMDocs/EMDocs/Solutions/fasttrack-center-benefit-process-for-ems-phases.md

     -   Using managed-applications usage reports.

--   Providing PC management guidance about:
+-   Providing PC management guidance on:

     -   Installing the Intune client software (when needed).